avs123a/demoapp1/README.md

 NOTE!!!
-IF YOU WANT TO USE SPA(Single Page Application) client like Angular or React, in controller files change frontend link in annotation @CrossOrigin for example, for local angular app: @CrossOrigin(origins = "http://localhost:4200")
+IF YOU WANT TO USE SPA(Single Page Application) client like Angular or React, in controller files uncomment annotation @CrossOrigin and change frontend link in this annotation for example, for local angular app: @CrossOrigin(origins = "http://localhost:4200")